oshaughnessy/maysl.soccer/_pages/refs.md

 * stopwatch
 * ref flags

-Arrive at games 30 minutes early to meet up with the game officials.
+Arrive at games 30 minutes early to meet up with the other officials.

-## Official Referees

-### Eligibility
+## Eligibility

 According to California North Referee Association (CNRA), "there are no minimum age requirements to become a referee.
 However, many local leagues may require a